Accountant’s USA Crypto Tax Guide

-Latest research shows that 1 in 4 Americans has invested in cryptocurrencies - proving that even in 2022 with the current bear market, crypto adoption shows no sign of slowing down.
+The latest research shows that 1 in 4 Americans has invested in cryptocurrencies - proving that even with the current bear market, crypto adoption shows no sign of slowing down.
 As of March 2022, 50 million (27%) of American adults are either current crypto investors or have previously invested in crypto.
 Of these investors, 59% say they plan to increase their investment in crypto over the next 6 months.

-We also know that 28.5% of American taxpayers use an accountant to file their taxes, and an additional 8.3% use a brick and mortar company - and we know from our ‘invite your accountant’ feature and the popularity of our crypto accountants directory that crypto investors are even more likely to seek the aid of an accountant to file.
+We also know that 28.5% of American taxpayers use an accountant to file their taxes, and an additional 8.3% use a brick-and-mortar company - and we know from our ‘invite your accountant’ feature and the popularity of our crypto accountant directory that crypto investors are even more likely to seek the aid of an accountant to file.

 What does all this mean?
-There are millions of American investors out there looking for help calculating and filing their crypto taxes - and they’ll be looking at you to help them!
+There are millions of American investors out there looking for help calculating and filing their crypto taxes - and they’ll be looking to you to help them!